On this page

 Copilot tip: review the job role and ask Copilot to summarize key points that match work experience.
 Next, chat with Copilot to draft a chronological resume outline based on needs or an existing file.

-2. Functional resume format overview
+2. Functional resume format

 Tips to write functional resumes